Advertisements

 Suraiya

-Dev Anand and Suraiya first met at the set of ‘Vidya’ which was the first movie featuring the couple.
-Dev Anand was a newcomer at that time and Suraiya was already a star.
+Dev Anand and Suraiya first met on the set of Vidya.
+It was their first film together.
+At that time, Dev Anand was new to the film industry, while Suraiya was already a well known star.

-Suraiya had said in an interview “I was working with a young and handsome man for the first time.
-Before this, all the actors I worked with were much older than me.
-Dev Anand was the first such actor who was around my age.”
+Suraiya also shared her thoughts in an interview.
+She said she was working with a young and handsome actor for the first time.
+Before that, most of her co stars were much older than her.
+Dev Anand was the first actor who was close to her age.

 suraiya